-Couching the Basic Property in the framework of computational systems Chomsky views it as a set of atomic elements, and rules to construct more complex structures from them.
+Couching the Basic Property in the framework of computational systems Chomsky postulates a set of atomic elements, and rules to construct more complex structures from them.

-and expects simplicity and efficiency to have an explanatory role:
+and enlists simplicity and efficiency for an explanatory role:

 we therefore expect to respect general conditions on computational efficiency.